Optimal computing budget allocation: OCBA with input uncertainty

 An implicit assumption for the aforementioned OCBA methods is that the true input distributions and their parameters are known, while in practice, they are typically unknown and have to be estimated from limited historical data.
 This may lead to uncertainty in the estimated input distributions and their parameters, which might (severely) affect the quality of the selection.
 Assuming that the uncertainty set contains a finite number of scenarios for the underlying input distributions and parameters, Gao et al. (2017) introduces a new OCBA approach by maximizing the probability of correctly selecting the best design under a fixed simulation budget, where the performance of a design is measured by its worst-case performance among all the possible scenarios in the uncertainty set.

-Web-based demonstration of OCBA
+Recent Applications of OCBA

-The following link provides an OCBA demonstration using a simple example.
-In the demo, OCBA performs and allocates computing budget differently as compared with traditional equal allocation approach.
+Optimal Computing Budget Allocation (OCBA), has continued to evolve, demonstrating its adaptability and efficiency in addressing complex decision-making problems across various domains.